comonicon/Comonicon.jl/README.md

 ## Usage

-The simplest way to use it is via `@command_main` macro, please refer to the demo in [Zero Duplication](#zero-duplication).
+The simplest way to use it is via `@main` macro, please refer to the demo in [Zero Duplication](#zero-duplication).

-Although you can use `Comonicon` in your script, but the recommended way to build CLI with Comonicon is to use `@command_main` in a Julia project module, so the command line interface entry will get compiled by the
+Although you can use `Comonicon` in your script, but the recommended way to build CLI with Comonicon is to use `@main` in a Julia project module, so the command line interface entry will get compiled by the
 Julia compiler.

 Moreover, if you wish to create multiple commands.
 You can use `@cast` macro to annotate a function or module